Slimior/Bashline/README.md

 And it consists of 3 parts separated by semicolons (`;`):

-- formatting instructions: 2 numbers - foreground and background colors of block, and blace for additional `tput`-named ANSI decorations, such as `bold` or `underlined`
+- formatting instructions: 2 numbers - foreground and background colors of block, and place for additional `tput`-named ANSI decorations, such as `bold` or `underlined`

-- modifiers: currently there is only one modifier - `split` which is described below
+- modifiers: currently there is only one modifier - `split`, which is described below

 - command: anything after the second semicolon will be evaluated by bash, and the result (unless empty) will be displayed as a segment.